asgardfi/api-docs/README.md

 ### On-Chain Execution Data (Hedge Fund Specific)

-For high-precision accounting, rely on the `entryMarketMetadata` and `exitMarketMetadata` JSON blobs.
+For high-precision accounting, rely on the `entryMarketMetadata` and `exitMarketMetadata` ts blobs.
 These contain the *actual* swapped amounts confirmed on-chain.

 > **Note**: These fields may take up to **60 seconds** to populate after transaction submission.
 We are working to make this instantaneous.